(January – April 1950: Young Romance #17 – #20, Young Love #7 – #8)

 Young Romance #17 (January 1950) “The Girl Who Tempted Me”, art by Jack Kirby

 Jack Kirby persists in providing exceptional splashes for his long lead stories.
 The use of a character introducing the story with the word balloon forming the title has become a trademark of Simon and Kirby romances.
-(As this splash layout will be repeatedly seen, I am going to refer to it as the soliloquy splash.)
+(As this splash layout will be repeatedly seen, I am going to refer to it as the confessional splash.)
 The very provocative splashes would be more risque then the actual story.
 These splashes are often very simple in composition but very effective nonetheless.

 Young Romance #20 (April 1950) “Hands off Lucy”, art by Jack Kirby